Hotels increase rates during peak travel seasons

 Elevated hotel rates during peak seasons should be analyzed through the lens of return on investment (ROI).
 Investors might measure ROI not just by examining the immediate monetary returns, but by assessing how these pricing strategies impact brand loyalty and market position in the long run.
 In essence, does the short-term gain compromise long-term customer relationships?
 Ensuring a positive experience despite higher costs might involve enhancing service levels or offering value-added packages to justify the increased expenditure.

 Furthermore, it’s worth considering whether any adjustments in overhead reduction can be achieved during these bustling times.
 For instance, naturally occurring economies of scale during peak occupancy can lead to lower per-room costs, thus enhancing profitability.
-Strategic investment in marketing to ensure full occupancy is also crucial — because an empty room, even at a higher rate, yields no return at all.
-[Visit Philadelphia during the spectrum of colors in fall](https://www.visitphilly.com) to see dynamic pricing in action, where seasons truly influence travel behavior.
+Strategic investment in marketing to ensure full occupancy is also crucial, because an empty room, even at a higher rate, yields no return at all.
+According to EY’s analysis of the hospitality sector, dynamic pricing strategies require careful monitoring of market conditions and competitor behavior to remain effective and competitive.

 Opportunity costs and strategic considerations